when we acknowledge the labor

 continuously taken

-were forced from bodies of African people
+from bodies of African people

-from bodies labeled immigrant
+bodies labeled immigrant

-and bodies cornered in poverty
+bodies cornered in poverty

-when you look down at the hands
+when you look down, at the hands

-holding your living, who do you see
+crafting your life who do you see?

-give back?
+prepared to give back?

-are you prepared to go empty long enough
+to go empty long enough

-to remember each devotion bartered away
+to remember each bartered devotion

-to relearn to carry your own load
+to relearn to carry our own load